SAP/project-kb/prospector/README.md

    2. [Google](https://ai.google.dev/gemini-api/docs/models/gemini)
    3. [Mistral](https://docs.mistral.ai/getting-started/models/)

+    The `temperature` parameter is optional.
+The default value is 0.0, but you can change it to something else.

 2. Make sure to add your OpenAI API key to your `.env` file as `[OPENAI|GOOGLE|MISTRAL]_API_KEY`.

 </details>

+####

+You can set the `use_llm_<...>` parameters in `config.yaml` for fine-grained control over LLM support in various aspects of Prospector's phases.
+Each `use_llm_<...>` parameter allows you to enable or disable LLM support for a specific aspect:

+- **`use_llm_repository_url`**: Choose whether LLMs should be used to obtain the repository URL.
+When not using this option, please provide `--repository` as a command line argument.
+- **`use_llm_commit_rule`**: Choose whether an additional rule should be applied after the other rules, which checks if a commit is security relevant.
+This rule invokes an LLM-powered service, which takes the diff of a commit and returns whether it is security-relevant or not.
+Whichever model and temperature is specified in `config.yaml`, will also be used in this rule.

 ## 👩‍💻 Development Setup